the-turing-way/the-turing-way/chapters/open_science.md

 A code of conduct helps set ground rules for behaviour for your project's participants.
 This is especially valuable if you're launching an open source project for a community or company.
 A code of conduct empowers you to facilitate healthy, constructive community behaviour, which will reduce your stress as a maintainer.
 In addition to communicating how you expect participants to behave, a code of conduct also tends to describe who these expectations apply to, when they apply, and what to do if a violation occurs.

-Much like open source licenses, there are also emerging standards for codes of conduct, so you don't have to write your own.
+Much like open source licences, there are also emerging standards for codes of conduct, so you don't have to write your own.
 The [Contributor Covenant](https://contributor-covenant.org/) is a drop-in code of conduct that is used by [over 40,000 open source projects](https://www.contributor-covenant.org/adopters).
 No matter which text you use, you should be prepared to enforce your code of conduct when necessary.

 Keep the file in your project's root directory so it's easy to find, and link to it from your readme.